Senior Support Services

 Stories of Senior Support Services

 Meet clients of SSS and read their stories.
-Learn how SSS- with your help- has made things better for them.
+Learn how SSS - with your help - has helped them become more stable and independent.

 A number of faith organizations prepare and serve dinners at Senior Support Services on weeknights.
 This video was prepared by one of them, Park Hill United Methodist Church.